 If you record videos while recording episodes, grab sections of the video to post as a Reel or TikTok video.
 People love to see your face, so give the people what they want, friend!

-Speaking of videos, if you record your episodes via Zoom or Streamyard or any other video streaming software, why not repurpose that too?
-Imagine having YouTube, IGTV, Facebook video and a Podcast episode to post from just one hour of working!
-That sounds like a dream comes true to me and a time saver.
+Speaking of videos, if you record your episodes via Zoom or Streamyard or any other video streaming software, why not repurpose your video content, too?
+Imagine having YouTube, IGTV, Facebook videos, and a podcast episode to post from just one hour of working!
+That sounds like a dream come true to me (and a time saver.)

-Video consumers have the highest percentage of internet traffic, and if you are running a business, we for sure want a piece of that pie.
+Video consumers have the highest percentage of internet traffic, and if you are running a business, you for sure want a piece of that pie.
+Take advantage of video marketing opportunities!
 When recording your episodes save all the audio files as well as the video.
 For YouTube and IGTV I would suggest creating a standard intro that you can use for those episodes to add to each video.

 When you go to post your video on these other platforms use the show notes that you wrote for the podcast episode to go into the description.
-We do not want to start from scratch with creating the description 2-3 more times, even if we may have to tweak a few things to satisfy different keywords and audiences.
+We do not want to start from scratch by creating the description multiple times, even if we may have to tweak a few things to satisfy different keywords and audiences.
 You want to repurpose content to save you time and not create a new stressor for you within your business.

 Finally, you should use the transcript to pull social media content.
 IG and Facebook posts have become like mini-blog posts for our audience to consume and can take hours to write out weekly content.
 You can easily go grab a short excerpt from a past podcast episode to use to write your weekly content by using your new podcast content library.